AboShafra/blackbyte-ransomware-threat-hunt-lab/03-hunting-persistence/hunting-registry-run-keys.md

 **How I confirmed they're legitimate:**
 1. Checked `Image` — `msedge.exe` executing from `C:\Program Files (x86)\Microsoft\Edge\Application\`
-2. Looked up the process via EchoTrail (rockyraccoon.io): returned Microsoft Edge, expected path confirmed
+2. Looked up the process via rockyraccon (rockyraccoon.io): returned Microsoft Edge, expected path confirmed
 3. Recognized the random suffix as a known per-user/per-instance identifier Edge generates as part of its own auto-launch registration — not attacker-controlled randomization

 **Decision:** Documented as expected baseline noise on any workstation with Edge installed.
 Moved on.